pingidentity/pingidentity-devops-getting-started/CONTRIBUTING.md

 #### Alternate routes for submitting bugs and suggesting enhancements

-If you would rather not have your issue discussed in public, you can email bug reports or enhancement requests to [devops\_program@pingidentity.com](mailto:devops_program@pingidentity.com).
+If you would rather not have your issue discussed on the public repository, you can open an issue from Ping Identity's [Support Portal](https://support.pingidentity.com/s/).

 ### Contributing Code Changes